🚦 Essential Knowledge

 Taxi Rank

-Reserved for buses (sometimes taxis and cyclists).
+Reserved for taxis only.

 Warning Irish Road Signs